Snigelson/tumblrator/README.md

 Example: `python tumblrator.py probertson`

-A drirectory named "<feed name>" should be created.
+A drirectory named "&lt;feed name&gt;" should be created.
 In that direcory, the feed will be saved as `feed.json` along with any (see below) media files.

 ## Caveats